The Wrong Cheerleader (2019 Lifetime)

 Becky (Cristine Prosperi, Degrassi) is an intelligent and sociable high school senior that flies heavily under the radar when it comes to receiving attention from the boys of her school.
 However, this is the year it all flips around when she tries out and earns a uniform on the cheerleader squad lead by Ms. Flynn (Vivica A. Fox, Independence Day).
 Becky’s life is heading in the right direction when she catches the eye of the charming and handsome new student, Rob (David Meza, The Wrong Roommate).
 Rob seems like the ideal boy, until his affection turns into obsession and he stops at nothing to keep Becky all to himself.

 The man in the hoodie is lurking around the high school.
-Including at cheerleader tryouts which features the same bazaar Christina Agulara knock off music as the other Cheer, Rally, Kill movies.
+Including at cheerleader tryouts, which features the same bazaar Christina Aguilera knock-off music as the other Cheer, Rally, Kill movies.
 This may be the least impressive cheerleading to ever appear in a TV movie.
-Becky’s try out routine is filmed completely in a midshot so we can’t see her footwork.
+Becky’s try out routine is filmed entirely in a midshot, so we can’t see her footwork.
 What sells it is Ms. Vivica A Fox’s reactions.
 She looks on in horror and disgust.
 (Just like me!)

 Becky makes the team and tells her disturbingly plastic faced mother.
-Her mom disapproves but still loves her. (though we can’t tell by her facial expressions.)
-Some who is excited for her is Jen, her BFF and also….
-Rob a new transfer student.
-Rob is totally the guy in the hoodie and looks like her is having some breakouts from steroids.
+Her mom disapproves but still loves her. (though we don’t know by her facial expressions.)
+Some who are excited for her is Jen, her BFF, and also….
+Rob, a new transfer student.
+Rob is totally the guy in the hoodie and looks like he has some breakouts from steroids.
 Jen (and her boyfriend Chris) sets the two up on a pizza date.
-On their date we learn that Becky’s dad is not in the picture.
+On their date, we learn that Becky’s dad is not in the picture.

-Later, Rob has his shirt off and he makes out with Becky on a tennis court.
+Later, Rob has his shirt off, and he makes out with Becky on a tennis court.
 They are officially a couple now.
-Rob follows her around in his hoodie just like the teen in the beginning of the movie.
+Rob follows her around in his hoodie, just like the teen at the beginning of the movie.
 Rob gets aggressive with a creep who is trying to look up Becky’s skirt.
 (In this instance I am with Rob and so is Ms. Vivica A Fox.)

 We get a guy locker room scene where Rob fights with his teammates while they all have their shirts off.
 Chris breaks up the fight and tries to smooth things over, but Rob quits the team.
 Chris tells Jen that he thinks Rob is psycho and could be abusive.
 Jen tells Chris that Becky is too smart to get into an abusive relationship.
 The couple decided to look into Rob’s past at his other school.
 Jen learns that he was abusive in his past relationship.
 (Yeah, we know!)

 The next day Rob puts flowers on Becky’s car and apologizes.
-He tells her that his dad was abusive and his mom was an alcoholic.
-He used to be an alcoholic too, when he was 13.
-Becky is the only good thing in his life and he is so grateful to have her.
+He tells her that his dad was abusive, and his mom was an alcoholic.
+Rob used to be an alcoholic, too, at the age of 13.
+Becky is the only good thing in his life, and he is so grateful to have her.
 She forgives him, despite everything Jen told her.

-Jen has a birthday and for some reason Becky is there right by her side?
-Like did they make up and I missed it?
-At the party Becky is dancing and hugging guys.
+Jen has a birthday, and for some reason, Becky is there right by her side?
+Like did they makeup, and I missed it?
+At the party, Becky is dancing and hugging guys.
 Rob sees this happen and tells Becky to leave.
-She doesn’t want to leave and keeps dancing while Rob jugs punch that has been spiked.
+She doesn’t want to go and keeps dancing while Rob jugs punch that has been spiked.
 Becky sees him and gets worried because he is an alcoholic.
-She tries to stop him and he backhands her in the middle of the party.
-Becky runs off and Rob chases after her.
+She tries to stop him, and he backhands her in the middle of the party.
+Becky runs off, and Rob chases after her.
 He emotionally manipulates her and begs for forgiveness.

 Becky forgives Rob.
-Jen doesn’t and take Becky to talk to Rob’s old girlfriend, Amanda.
+Jen doesn’t and takes Becky to talk to Rob’s old girlfriend, Amanda.
 Amanda tells Becky that he was abusive to her too.
-When she tried to break up with him he got possessive and started stalking her.
-She also tells Becky that she was attacked in her house.
+When she tried to break up with him, he got possessive and started stalking her.
+She also says that she was attacked in her house.
 She was the teen from the beginning of the movie.
-Jen is vindicated to have her suspicions croberated and Becky is starting realizes Rob is a bad guy.
-Amanda should have never talked, because Rob overheard the whole conversation.
+Jen is vindicated to have her suspicions corroborated, and Becky is starting to realize Rob is a bad guy.
+Amanda should have never talked because Rob overheard the whole conversation.
 He attacks her at the restaurant she works at.

 Rob works out with his shirt off while looking at pictures of Becky.

 Rob is back in his black hoodie and lurking outside of Becky’s house.
-When the plastic mother hears a noise she does down stairs to investigate.
+When the plastic mother hears a noise, she does downstairs to investigate.
 Rob is inside the house but not interested in the plastic mother, yet.
-He finds and envelope with her work address and takes a picture.
+He finds an envelope with her work address and takes a picture.
 The next day Rob calls the plastic mom and pretends to be the VP of the school.
 He tells her to come down to the school and then attacks her in the parking lot and steals her car.

-Rob drives the car to school and Becky get kidnapped.
+Rob drives the car to school, and Becky gets kidnapped.
 He is holding plastic mom hostage.
-Becky tries to sweet talk him and eventually spays him with pepper spray.
-As Becky is getting her mom out of the backseat.
-Ms. Vivica A Fox comes up and pepper sprays Rob too.
+Becky tries to sweet-talk him and eventually spays him with pepper spray.
+Becky is getting her mom out of the backseat.
+Ms. Vivica A Fox comes up, and pepper sprays Rob too.
 As Rob is writhing on the ground, she says: “Looks like you messed with the wrong cheerleader.”